-The proposed bill aims to establish a surcharge on inmate phone calls to help cover the costs associated with security needs related to inmate communications.
-The General Assembly has found that the Secretary of the Department of Corrections is authorized to implement this surcharge, which will be used to offset expenses for security measures.
+The proposed bill aims to implement a surcharge on inmate phone calls to help cover the costs associated with security needs related to inmate communications.
+The General Assembly has found that the Secretary of the Department of Corrections is authorized to impose this surcharge, which will be used to fund necessary equipment and operations.
 Additionally, county sheriffs overseeing county jails are also permitted to assess a similar surcharge.
-The bill outlines that the funds collected from these surcharges will be specifically allocated for security-related expenses and that the Board of Corrections will set guidelines for their use.
+The bill outlines that the funds collected from these surcharges will be specifically allocated to offset security-related expenses.

 Statutes affected: